What is the pituitary gland?

 - prolactin, which controls breast milk production

-- hormones involved in the reproductive cycle
+- follicle stimulating hormone, which is involved in the reproductive system

 - oxytocin, which is involved in childbirth and breastfeeding